What's the difference between mixing and mastering?

 My goal is to be your mixing/mastering engineer for life.

 If you have revision requests outside the 30 day window for free revisions, I charge an hourly rate of $25 per hour, with a minimum of 30 minutes paid.

 Do you offer a subscription service?

 I do!
-Contact me via the Request a quote form and we'll set one up.
+Contact me via the Contact form and we'll set one up.